MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-plan.md

 - If this list is empty, the phone number of the resource account is used as the emergency callback number--however, this isn't supported if your resource account is assigned a Calling Plan toll free service number.

-- The emergency numbers specified must all be of the same phone number type as the phone number assigned to the specified resource account--that is Calling Plan, Operator Connect, or Direct Routing.
+- The emergency numbers specified must all be of the same phone number type as the phone number assigned to the specified resource account: Calling Plan, Operator Connect, or Direct Routing.

-- If the resource account has assigned a Calling Plan service number, then the emergency callback number(s) must be Calling Plan *subscriber* number(s)--not Calling Plan service number(s).
+- If the resource account is associated with a Calling Plan service number, then the emergency callback number must be a Calling Plan subscriber number--not a Calling Plan service number.

 - If your resource account is assigned a Calling Plan toll-free service number, you need to add Calling Plan subscriber numbers to emergency numbers in the policy.